We can...

 As an elementary classroom teacher I made classroom funding one of my priorities.
 Over time, classroom funding evolved and became an integral part of my curriculum.

 As part of my curriculum, I used classroom funding to teach elementary economics.
-I am not an economist but I have a good understanding of classroom economics.
+Because I was a shop teacher with a good budget I had a good understanding of classroom economics.
 Economics was a subject I often discussed with my students .

-Funding my classroom was a time-consuming task, but in the process of doing it, I learned a great deal.
+Funding my classroom was a rewarding task because in the process of doing it, I learned a great deal about communicating and advertising.

 With help from my principals, I applied for teacher grants, special grants such as science grants, special funding from the parent teacher association connected to my school, and funds through my school board.